khaosdoctor/node/doc/api/test.md

 ### `timers.setTime(milliseconds)`

-Sets the current UNIX timestamp that will be used as reference for `Date.now`.
+Sets the current Unix timestamp that will be used as reference for `Date.now`.

 ```mjs
 import assert from 'node:assert';